About South Bay InsightLA

 South Bay InsightLA provides a welcoming environment to sustain and support meditation and mindfulness practices.
 We offer an opportunity to belong to a community that benefits from the consistent practice of sitting in meditation with others and exploring dharma teachings.

 Our dedicated teachers have studied and trained with experts in the field of mindfulness and meditation.
 They have many years of experience in moderating practice groups and retreats.
 And, they serve in leadership and development positions at our parent organization, InsightLA.

 Our community is inclusive of people of all color and gender diversity.
 Our meetings are open to attend on a drop-in basis, and are supported by donations at will.
 Meditators with all levels of experience are invited to join us.

 Find out more about our meditation and mindfulness practice groups, here.
 Meet The South Bay InsightLA Teaching Collective, here.
 See our Calendar page for our schedule of events, here.
 Receive our monthly newsletter and notices about our special events by signing up for our mailing list, here.

 The South Bay InsightLA Teaching Collective

 Annette Lombardi is a graduate of the 2020 UCLA Training in Mindfulness Program as part of the Mindful Awareness Research Center.
 With a practice of Insight meditation for over 25 years, she is now turning her attention toward teaching others the preciousness of mindfulness practices.
 Annette also has a degree in social work and has facilitated support groups for families in various settings including autistic adults, teens in crisis and special needs families.
 Annette has particular affection for long, residential retreats and has been fortunate to attend may retreats in which to hone her practice.
-Annette is the South Bay InsightLA teacher at the Hermosa Beach Meditation Practice Group.
+Annette is the South Bay InsightLA teacher at the Thursday Morning Meditation Practice Group.